 In his presentation, Slupik notes that one of the greatest advantages of Bluetooth mesh, as with all Bluetooth topologies, is its inherent interoperability.
 “You can take components from other companies, put them together in a building, and they just work together,” said Slupik.
 “That’s the power of interoperability driven by Bluetooth.
 It has always been the cornerstone of the technology and it really is the Bluetooth guarantee.”

-It’s that same promise that Bluetooth fulfilled for audio 20 years ago.
-Today, when you buy a wireless headset or wireless speaker, you don’t think about compatibility between sources built by one company and syncs from another because Bluetooth ensures interoperability.
+It’s that same promise that Bluetooth technology fulfilled for audio 20 years ago.
+Today, when you buy a wireless headset or wireless speaker, you don’t think about compatibility between sources built by one company and syncs from another because Bluetooth specifications ensure interoperability.
 The same approach is being taken with products that support Bluetooth mesh.
 The number of different companies building qualified Bluetooth mesh components across the globe continues to grow.
 And when these wireless lighting products are qualified, a globally interoperable Bluetooth mesh ecosystem is created and interoperability is assured.
 This enables the widespread adoption of truly efficient connected lighting systems in commercial spaces.

 Slupik also compares a Bluetooth mesh network to a hugely popular social network.
 Watch the video above to find out which one and why, and learn why he thinks Bluetooth mesh networking is revolutionary and will take over the industry.